Koukyosyumei/AIJack/README.md

 # What is AIJack?

 AIJack allows you to assess the privacy and security risks of machine learning algorithms such as *Model Inversion*, *Poisoning Attack* and *Evasion Attack*.
 AIJack also provides various defense techniques like *Federated Learning*, *Split Learning*, *Differential Privacy*, *Homomorphic Encryption*, and other heuristic approaches.
-We currently support more than 20 state-of-arts methods.
+We currently implement more than 20 state-of-arts methods.
+We also support MPI for some of the distributed algorithms.

 # Table of Contents